renadalkhlafat/reading-notes/README.md

 ## How I keep myself growth mindset

-**first** ,I look to my weekness points  as anew starting points to develop my self **second** , I always looking forward new things to try it And do my best to success **finally** , I deleted "impossible" word from my brain and alweys remember my self "i can do it ,and i can learn,no problem with fail".
+**1. first** ,I look to my weekness points  as anew starting points to develop my self

+**2. second** , I always looking forward new things to try it And do my best to success

+**3. finally** , I deleted "impossible" word from my brain and alweys remember my self "i can do it ,and i can learn,no problem with fail".

 ---
 #### Remember : You are able to achieve more and set higher goals.